communitiesuk/epb-data-warehouse/README.md

 ## Adding XSD enumerable data to the database as attribute lookups

 An EPC data point (attribute) can often be saved as a value that represents a string e.g for the attribute _energy_tariff_ the value 1 is stored.
-It can be any value between 0-5.
-The enumerable representations of 1 is_Very Poor_
+It can be any value between 1-5 for RdSAP (1-4 for SAP).
+The enumerable representations of 1 is _dual_.
 The enum values are loaded into the database using the following command

 `rake import_enums_xsd`